 Two month-long work experiences, one in a hospital and one in a community pharmacy, give you a chance to build your practical skills.
 It’s also an opportunity to experience, first-hand, the professional expectations placed on pharmacy technicians.

-Pharmacy technicians work under the supervision of licensed pharmacists in rural and urban areas, in hospital and community settings.
+Pharmacy technicians work in rural and urban areas, in hospital and community settings.
 Look for job openings in regional health authorities, hospital pharmacies, community pharmacies and businesses involved in medication distribution or support.

 International applicants are not currently considered for admission to this program.